diem/dip/dips/dip-0.md

 ## DIP Discussions

-Discussions about DIPs in progress are best held over pull-requests and reviews in diem/dip.
+Discussions about DIPs in progress are best held over pull-requests and the issue proposing the DIP.
 They may optionally use media channels such as the Diem Slack channel or a Discourse thread.
 In this case, an Author may include a reference to the discussion thread (see below the “discussions-to” header field in the DIP document).

 ## Should this be a PR, DIP, or Issue?